mohdsaadoon/SINA-COVID19-tweets/README.md

 This project was a collaborative effort to analyze the discourse around COVID-19 on Twitter using network analysis techniques.
 As the pandemic swept the globe in early 2020, Twitter became a central platform for public conversations and discourse about the virus.

 Our team aimed to explore these discussions and provide insights into the behaviour and sentiment of Twitter users regarding COVID-19.
-We used Python and libraries such as Tweepy, networks, and Matplotlib to extract and analyze a large dataset of tweets containing COVID-19-related keywords.
+We used Python and libraries such as Tweepy, networkx, and Matplotlib to extract and analyze a large dataset of tweets containing COVID-19-related keywords.

 Our analysis focused on three specific areas:
 * Identifying echo chambers on Twitter, where users interact mainly with people who share their opinions.